JohnCoene/packer/README.md

 ## Example

 Always start from an empty package and run `scaffold_*` to set up the required basic structure.
-This should only be run once.

 ```r
 usethis::create_package("usejs")